ALL CLUBS ARE SUBJECT TO CHANGE DUE TO COVID

 High School Model United Nations is a club that provides students with an opportunity to participate in UN simulations with other high school students from across the province.

-The first simulation will be held in October at Sir Winston Churchill high school followed by one in February that is put on by the University of Calgary.
-Other simulations may also be added to the calendar over the course of the year based on offerings and student interest.
 Through their participation in this club students have a great time and make new friends, all while gaining an understanding of the complexities of foreign policy.
 Students can select from a variety of subjects that will challenge their understanding of current global issues.
 Topics range from human rights, to international peace and security, and global health issues plus many others.
 Through the simulations, students gain skills in research, negotiation, formal writing, and public speaking.
 They participate in formal and informal debate, write resolutions, and conduct diplomatic negotiation, and most importantly, cooperation and communication.
-If this looks like something that may interest your student please have them come and find Ms. Michael in room 131 or Ms. Cameron in room 128 in September.
+If this looks like something that may interest your student please have them come and find Ms. Michael in room 131 or Ms. Cameron in room 128.

 Tuesday and Thursday mornings 7:30 AM